JakeWharton/composeui-lightswitch/README.md

 Builds can be created on a Linux or Mac machine running on X86 or ARM.

-Once connected to the device (see above), there are three handy scripts for testing:
+Once connected to the device (see above), there are scripts for quickly testing:

+ * `run_debug.sh` build a debug executable, pushes it to the device, kills the built-in GUI, and starts our executable (the built-in GUI will come back within 15 seconds).
+ * `release.sh` build a release executable, pushes it to the device, kills the built-in GUI, and starts our executable (the built-in GUI will come back within 15 seconds).

+Or for longer deployments:

  * `push_debug.sh` builds a debug executable, pushes it to the device, kills the built-in GUI, backs up the built-in GUI, replaces the GUI with our executable, and tails the logs.